Our modern world is dominated by noise, external and internal noise that damages our brain function and our spiritual life.

 Further reading recommendations

-I can’t recommend The Power of Silence enough.
-My copy was aggressively underlined on practically every page.
-It’s going to be a spiritual classic.
+I can’t recommend The Power of Silence enough; my copy was aggressively underlined on practically every page.

-Into the Silent Land is a great book that helped me learn to cultivate inner stillness.
+Into the Silent Land is another great text that helped me learn to cultivate inner stillness.